irenaliu/dmit2008-thinking-in-react/README.md

   - Contains the main navigation links and the search bar
 - InstagramFollowing (blue)
   - Contains the creator's following count on instagram and a call to action to follow the creator
+  - Separated it out as it's own component because I wasn't sure if it would be complicated to get the creator followers count
 - RecipeCategoryList (not shown in mocks, would appear on Recipes page)
   - Contains a list of RecipeCategory components
 - RecipeCategory (purple)